HadesButGithub/athletics-carnival-registration/README.md

 # athletics-carnival-registration
 An athletics carnival registration ***prototype*** created for a Software Design and Development assessment task.

+## Try it out
+The default username and password are 'admin' and the code is hosted at https://athleticscarnival.flareon.lol.

+## Try it locally / Developing
+Clone the repository with `git clone https://github.com/HadesButGithub/athletics-carnival-registration`, and open index.html under the login folder.

 ## AI Disclosure
 LLMs were used in the creation of this project.
 ### /login